nf-core/website/src/content/special-interest-groups/animal-genomics/index.md

 ---
 title: Animal Genomics
-subtitle: 'The Domestic Animal Genomics Special Interest Group is a community of researchers and practitioners interested in the application of genomics to animal breeding and genetics.'
+subtitle: 'The Animal Genomics Special Interest Group is a community of researchers and practitioners interested in the application of genomics to animal breeding and genetics.'
 leads:
   - bjlang: Björn Langer
 pipelines: